 Important: Our anchor link policy changed Aug.
 1, 2013.

-Using hyperlinks (anchor links) on words/phrases is allowed for up to ten links, however be aware that due to Google's guideline changes as of Aug.
+Using hyperlinks (anchor links, or “backlinks”) on words/phrases is allowed for up to ten links, however be aware that due to Google's guideline changes as of Aug.
 1, 2013, these kinds of links will likely no longer help your SEO as they will be set as “rel=nofollow.”
-Visible (or “naked”) URLs/URIs are recommended for clarity in place of links on words/phrases.
+Visible (or “naked”) URLs/URIs (e.g., www.send2press.com) are recommended for clarity in place of links on words/phrases.

-All sites syndicating/cloning our news will set anchor links to nofollow or remove entirely.
+All sites syndicating/cloning our news will set anchor links to nofollow and may remove links on words/phrases entirely.
 Anchor links on words do not appear in emails sent Direct-to-Editors™, only visible URLs.

 One “Dofollow” Link Allowed:

 A visible URL link to your main home page will be a “dofollow” for SEO link juice, which is allowed per Google's guidelines for links in press release content.
 This link will only be dofollow on our main site.
 As noted above, all sites “cloning” our news will add nofollow to all links on words/phrases.
 Blogs or legitimate sites which may pickup your story and create an article or mention, may use dofollow links depending on their editorial/site policies, but this is understandably outside our control.

 To insert anchor links in your release on words/phrases, simply highlight the word/phrase in MS Word and right-mouse-click to select hyperlink and then insert the link you want the word(s) to link to on your website.
 See the built-in help in your word processor to learn how to insert hyperlinks.
 You do not need to insert hyperlinks on visible URLs like